bill-of-materials/awesome-minitel/readme.md

 the public Minitel network.
 Since then, Minitel terminals became pretty much
 useless: they were just display terminal with pretty much no compute and very limited RAM.
-Hopefully new usages are now possible, thanks to some modifications made to the original hardware, or with external hardware.
-Some terminals also have a serial port at their back that can be used to display characters on the screen and receive keystrokes from the user.
-This is what this repository is about.
+Hopefully new usages are now possible, thanks to some modifications made to the original hardware, or with external hardware used to provide content to the Minitel.
+Some terminals like Minitel1B have a serial port at their back that can be used to display characters on the screen and send keystrokes from the user to an external device.
+This is mainly what this repository is about.
+You will also find interesting archives and technical documentation.

 ## Contents